sogeuni/sogeuni.github.io/content/abs/apendix/awk.md

 _Awk_ [^1] is a full-featured text processing language with a syntax reminiscent of _C_.
 While it possesses an extensive set of operators and capabilities, we will cover only a few of these here - the ones most useful in shell scripts.

-Awk breaks each line of input passed to it into [[../basic/special-characters#^FIELDREF|fields]].
-By default, a field is a string of consecutive characters delimited by [[../basic/special-characters#Whitespace|whitespace]], though there are options for changing this.
+Awk breaks each line of input passed to it into [[special-characters#^FIELDREF|fields]].
+By default, a field is a string of consecutive characters delimited by [[special-characters#Whitespace|whitespace]], though there are options for changing this.
 Awk parses and operates on each separate field.
 This makes it ideal for handling structured text files -- especially tables -- data organized into consistent chunks, such as rows and columns.

-[[varsubn#^SNGLQUO|Strong quoting]] and [[../basic/special-characters#^CODEBLOCKREF|curly brackets]] enclose blocks of awk code within a shell script.
+[[varsubn#^SNGLQUO|Strong quoting]] and [[special-characters#^CODEBLOCKREF|curly brackets]] enclose blocks of awk code within a shell script.

 ```bash
 # $1 is field #1, $2 is field #2, etc.